High Street Filatex Limited

-The Board places on record its appreciation for the support and cooperation to Company has been receiving from its suppliers, distributors, retailers and others associated with it as its trading partners.
+The Board places on record its appreciation for the support and co-operation to Company has been receiving from its suppliers, distributors, retailers and others associated with it as its trading partners.
 Company looks upon them as partners in its progress and has shared with them the rewards of growth.
-It will be Companys endeavour to build and nurture strong links with the trade based on mutuality of benefits, respect for and co-operation with each other, consistent with consumer interests.
+It will be Company’s endeavor to build and nurture strong links with the trade based on mutuality of benefits, respect for and co-operation with each other, consistent with consumer interests.